mococa/ns-chat/README.md

 #### Migrate your database

-run `yarn migrate`, and choose migration name, like "init".
+run `yarn db:migrate`, and choose migration name, like "init".

 #### Run the app in development mode